The West Gray District #4 school students are shown here in 1918-19.

 Teachers' Wages

 Our highest-paid teacher receives a salary of $182.00 less than the average salary for elementary teachers in Cumberland County.
-In order to secure beginners, it was necessary to pay them within $140.00 per year of the salary paid to teachers who have taught faithfully for years.
+To secure beginners, it was necessary to pay them within $140.00 per year of the salary paid to teachers who have taught faithfully for years.
 In fact, a girl from last year's graduating class at Pennell was offered $18.00 per week to teach in a nearby town.
 Under present conditions, there is little encouragement for a teacher to remain in Gray after she has secured her training and experience.

 Music